-However, alternative treatments that involve lifestyle changes can improve your heart health and reduce your risk of a heart attack.
-Always consult your doctor before trying any alternative treatment methods to reduce your risk of a heart attack.
-Most importantly, remember that a healthy diet and lifestyle are essential in maintaining a healthy heart.
+However, alternative treatments and lifestyle changes can improve your heart health and reduce your risk of a heart attack.
+Always consult your doctor before trying any alternative treatments.
+It’s important to ensure that they will not interfere with medications you may be taking.
+Remember that a healthy diet and lifestyle are essential in maintaining a healthy heart.

 The following treatments are NOT to be used during an actual or suspected heart attack.
 They might be used to reduce your risk of having a heart attack or as part of a holistic treatment plan after you have experienced a heart attack and received appropriate medical attention and treatments.

 Studies have shown that daily meditation can reduce stress and lower blood pressure.
 Stress and high blood pressure are risk factors for coronary artery disease and heart attack.
 There are many forms of meditation, including:

 - tai chi

 Any of these might be beneficial.
 It’s not necessary to follow any particular form of meditation.
 You might just sit comfortably, close your eyes, and repeat a word or phrase for approximately 20 minutes.
 The idea is to quiet your mind and to let mind and body connect and relax.